 At Petersen Physical Therapy, we are able to treat all post op knee operations, as well as regular knee pain not requiring surgery.
 Whether it is a knee replacement (TKA), an ACL repair, or menisectomy, we are skilled and ready to figure out a proper course of treatment.

 If you do end up getting surgery (or you’ve already had it), post op physical therapy is crucial to the recovery process.
 Without therapy, the knee can get very stiff and range of motion can be lost.
 Also, the muscles around the knee can atrophy, leading to poor stability.
 Losing ROM and strength following a surgery can impede the healing process, and decrease function.
 Physical therapy is here to make sure that doesn’t happen!

 Of course, we will refer you to a top notch surgeon if that is what you need.
 Either way, you will have an established physical therapist to return to once your surgery is complete.
 This piece will be important regardless.

-If you’ve been having a problem with one (or both) knees and would like to get to the bottom of the issue, give us a call!
-We are prepared to diagnose and treat the knee conservatively, improving the knee to normal levels without sending you under the knife.
+If you’ve been having a problem with one (or both) knees and would like to get to the bottom of the issue, we would recommend physical therapy for knee pain.
+For general phone inquiries or phone appointments, call 480-833-1005.
+We will work with you to discuss treatment options.
+We are located within quick driving distance of Tempe, Mesa, Gilbert, Chandler, Maricopa, and Scottsdale, AZ.
+After a thorough physical examination and evaluation, we are prepared to treat the knee conservatively, improving the knee to normal levels without sending you under the knife.